hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 Irena let a giggle bubble out of her as Mark took the hand she offered and pulled her along, slipping into the dance with perfect precision and prowess.
 He spun her around, and she laughed again, a light ease spreading through her.
 For a little while she surrendered to the maelstrom, letting the glitter of pearls and diamonds and the glimmer of stardust and gold streak across her vision as she traced the well-practiced steps of the waltz.
 Her dragonfly wing skirts brushed against her bare legs, impossibly soft.
 And for a moment the Academy disappeared from her world, the Quasar Trials waved away to naught.
 For the blink of an eye, she was an incorporeal gown whirling under a gemstone sky never touched by the sun, fated to dance until the end of time and then thereafter.

 Irena blinked, almost losing her footing as she felt the solid marble floor of the Academy’s ballroom beneath the soles of her slippers.
-Her breath caught as she caught herself, and she stared at the young man she was sharing the dance with, his bearing as agreeable as ever, and very much real.
+Her breath caught as she caught herself, and she stared at the young man she was sharing the dance with, his bearing as agreeable as ever, and very much _real_.

 “My, my,” she said, harnessing as much aloofness and control as she could.
 “Yeonjun and Winter are dancing.”